stuart-knock/docs/UserGuide/UserGuide-UI_Stimulus.rst

-Finally, after clicking on **Save New Stimulus Surface** button to create the new stimulus entity, you can visualize the evolution ofthe spatiotemporal pattern.
+Finally, after clicking on **Save New Stimulus Surface** button to create the new stimulus entity, you can visualize the evolution of the spatiotemporal pattern.

 .. |play_icon| image:: icons/play_icon.png